-NO FUSS FLUSH
+NO FUSS FLUSH:

-Figure 0-14: No Fuss Flush Connection
+Figure 13-17: No Fuss Flush Connection

-This vehicle is equipped with a flushing system for the black-water holding tank.
+This vehicle is equipped with a No Fuss Flushing System (Figure 13-17) for the black-water holding tank.
 When draining your sewer tank, attach a water hose to the tank flush connection.
 After the tank is drained, leave the gate valve "open" and open the water valve to allow the water to spray inside the black-water tank.
 This will clean the inside of the tank of any debris that might be left inside the tank.
 After this procedure is done, disconnect the freshwater hose and close the gate valve.